Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/03-alignment.md

 Now, simply wait...

 There are a number of other options you may wish to specify, dependning on your application and downstream analysis.
-These are the barebones options suggested for RNA-seq differential expression analysis.
+These are the barebones options suggested for RNA-seq and optimized for mammalian genomes.
 Again, I encourage you to go look through the [user manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) if you plan to use STAR.

 **Aligment output**